susiesyli/cs120-final/README.md

 - [ ] how much funding your business needs and how it will be used
 - [ ] the estimated financial potential for your product and ROI (Return on Investment)

-### Notes
+## Notes / To-dos
 ##### front end:
-- add featured collection section in landing page
+- [ ] add featured collection section in landing page

 ##### back end: